 While I'm fortunate and grateful for how my story turns out, I also know that not every LGBTQ+ person has found the same safety and sense of belonging in their homes, at work or in their communities.
 I also recognize that this struggle is not entirely unique to LGBTQ+ people.
-The recent racist attacks on and killing of Black people in our country are the latest tragic reminder of the work we must all do to ensure the dismantling of racism and systemic inequalities that so many of our Black and Brown communities, in particular, experience here and around the world.
+The senseless killing of Black people in our country, as well as a recent rise in many other incidents of racism and xenophobia from anti-Asian sentiment and hate to the spike in antisemitism, are the latest tragic reminders of the work we must all do to ensure the dismantling of racism and systemic inequalities that so many experience here and around the world.
 These experiences are particularly amplified (and too often under-reported) in LGBTQ+ communities of color—Black transgender women in particular who, with apalling regularity, become targets of hate and violence.
 It has to stop.
 This realization, coupled with my own experience, ignited a sense of purpose in me that ultimately led me to the work I do today.

 I am incredibly proud of Capital One for its commitment to advancing diversity, inclusion and belonging and feel privileged to lead a team of professionals who are equally passionate and committed to its success.
 But the sustainability and success of this work is dependent on far more than the efforts of any one person or team.
 It requires the inclusion and active engagement of associates at all levels of the organization, starting at the top.